|

 For this project you will need:

-- corrugated cardboard in tan and red - red button - raffia in natura - craft glue - small needle or hole puncher to punch a hole in top of the star - scissors
+- corrugated cardboard in tan and red - red button - natural raffia in a natural color - craft glue - small needle or hole puncher to punch a hole in top of the star - scissors

 Ages 8 and older